Welcome to the Bioinformatics and Analytics Research Collaborative (BARC)

 How We Work

-We offer a free initial consultation during which we discuss the client’s project and how to ensure they are able to maximize the information that they learn.
+We offer a free initial consultation for incoming projects during which we discuss the client’s project and how to ensure they are able to maximize the information that they learn.
 Afterwards, depending on the scale of the project we provide services by the hours or staff for grant for projects longer than six months.
 Each project is assigned to a project coordinator and bioinformaticist.
 The project coordinator is the point of contact for the client and is responsible for updating them on the status of their project.